Computer People - K

 One of the founding members of the IBM System R Project, which formed the genesis of relational database technology.

-Category: Founder, Inventor, and Scientist
+Category: Founder, Inventor, Scientist, and Writer

 Category: Editor, Female, Founder, Twitter, and Writer